proycon/foliadocserve/README.rst

  EDIT pos WITH class = "adj" FOR w WHERE (PREVIOUS2 w HAS pos WHERE class == "det") AND (PREVIOUS w HAS pos WHERE class == "adj") AND (RIGHTCONTEXT w HAS pos WHERE class == "n")

-Ff you are now perhaps tempted to use the FoLiA document server and FQL for searching through large corpora, then note that this is not a good idea.
+If you are now perhaps tempted to use the FoLiA document server and FQL for searching through large corpora, then be advised that this is not a good idea.
 It will be prohibitively slow on large datasets as this requires smart indexing, which this document server does not provide.
+You can therefore not do this real-time, but perhaps only as a first step to build an actual search index.

 Other modifiers are PARENT and and ANCESTOR.
 PARENT will at most go one element up, whereas ANCESTOR will go on to the largest element::